trust-mfn-berlin/animals-as-objects/vault/help.Content Management.md

     - new notes should always be created in Dendron
     - note name changes should take place in Dendron, so it can auto-update
     - backlinks are more elegantly managed in Dendron, but _can_ be managed in Netlify too, just with extra frontend check precautions that the edit was successful
+    - notes should be renamed and deleted in Dendron